iyeme-dev/recipe-blog/README.md

 # Testing

 Testing was carried out to ensure the site works correctly across key pages and user journeys (navigation, browsing recipes, viewing a recipe, and authentication flows).
-Where device/browser testing is listed, it is provided as a recommended BrowserStack matrix you can run to confirm cross-device consistency.

 ## Manual Functional Testing